 - If a student is far from the podium, invite them to the presentation screen to watch as you remotely control their device.
 Then they can see and hear you, and the solution is already in place.

-Message students individually or collectively.
+Message students collectively for time reminders or cues about troubleshooting or tasks.
 Students may need help staying on task, and building time management skills.
-Send a Message to help them remember to get back to work
+Send a Message to help them remember to get back to work.

 Right click on individual students to see options available to interact with them.

-- If necessary, you can limit access to the internet, apps, or other features for just one student.
+- If necessary, you can limit access to the internet, apps, or other features.

 - If necessary, you can View Student Internet History or View Student Keystroke and Application History.